KRFOSS/kali-docs/nethunter/nethunter-canarsenal/index.md

 author: ["v0lk3n",]
 ---

-CAN-Arsenal is used to communicate with your car for testing, diagnostics or car hacking.
+CAN-Arsenal is used to communicate with CAN Bus for testing, diagnostics or car hacking.

 > Warning : Actually in Experimental Version